erinmills/markdown-portfolio/_includes/01-name.md

-Replace this with your name, and include a header.
+My name is Erin, and this needs to include a header.